Stellar foliation structures on surfaces: Introduction

-We will observe however that \Cref{thm:dilation case} does not hold if one allows dilation singularities with angle $2 \pi$.
-For this, we need the notion of a {\em zebra cylinder} in a zebra surface $S$, which we take to be the union of all closed trails in a PR free homotopy class of closed curves $\conj{\gamma}$ that contains at least two such closed trails.
-By \Cref{thm:closed trails}, these closed trails must have the structure of a cylinder, and each closed trail has constant slope (though these slopes vary with the closed trail).
-A zebra cylinder is {\em full} if every slope in $\hat \R$ is the slope of one of the closed trails in the cylinder.

-When dilation singularities with angle $2 \pi$ are allowed in a dilation surface, there can be multiple dilation and flat cylinders with homotopic core curves that join together to form one cylinder in the zebra sense.
-(Dilation singularities with angle $2 \pi$ are not considered to be singularities on the zebra surface.)
+Remark that \Cref{thm:dilation case} does not hold if one allows dilation singularities with angle $2 \pi$.
+When dilation singularities with angle $2 \pi$ are allowed in a dilation surface, there can be multiple dilation and flat cylinders with homotopic core curves that join together to form a full cylinder in the zebra sense (dilation singularities with angle $2 \pi$ are not considered to be singularities on the zebra surface).
 An example of a full zebra cylinder made from two dilation cylinders and one flat cylinder is shown in \Cref{fig:amalgamated_cylinder}.